 If you’re starting from scratch and shaving all your hair off, the new hair that grows in will, of course, be healthier.
 But that isn’t because of the shaving.
 “Whatever is done on the outside of the hair follicle as far as cutting or shaving does not affect new-hair growth,” says Heser.
 “The new hair that grows will be healthy because it’s brand-new.
 Cutting hair gives the opportunity to be good to it and keep it healthy during the grow-out process.”

 The lesson here is only shave off all your hair if you want that look.
 If you want healthier hair, the best solution is to keep up a hair routine with products that will treat and protect your hair from future damage.
-Scroll below to see Arrojo and Heser’s picks.
+Check out Arrojo and Heser’s picks below.